Emergency Dental Care

 Are you experiencing painful dental issues?
 Have you suffered oral trauma?
 No need to worry, Cincinnati Dental Services Landen is here to help!
 Our experienced team members will provide you with high-quality emergency dental care that will give you peace of mind during anxious times for your oral health.
 Abscesses, tooth decay, infected gums, cavities and other oral health problems can be incredibly uncomfortable, and we are ready to bring you the relief you have been waiting for.

 If you are not experiencing oral pain but still have a dental issue such as a cracked tooth, broken dentures or a misplaced filling, please do not hesitate to give us a call at 513-774-8800!
 Research shows periodontal problems can potentially elevate the risk for other health issues, including diabetes, stroke and cardiovascular disease.

 Our experienced team is here to help when an emergency happens!
 Discover how we can help prepare and protect you and your family with our emergency dental care services.

 Continue reading for more information on what is considered a dental emergency or call our Loveland, Ohio office immediately at 513-774-8800 if urgent assistance is required!

 Types of Dental Emergencies

 So, what constitutes a dental emergency?
 When a toothache or another dental emergency strikes, the emergency dentists at Cincinnati Dental Services Landen are trained to quickly respond by connecting you with a dentist who can give prompt relief.
-We handle a wide range of emergency dental issues, including:
+We handle a wide range of emergency dental issues, which may include:

 - Toothaches- Severe pain is a sign that something is amiss.
 The longer you wait, the more difficult (and expensive) the solution.
 Rinsing out your mouth with warm saltwater will hopefully dislodge any trapped food between your teeth.
 If you are experiencing facial swelling, use a cold compress and acetaminophen for temporary relief.